linode/docs/docs/websites/varnish/use-varnish-and-nginx-to-serve-wordpress-over-ssl-and-http-on-debian-8.md

 {{< /file-excerpt >}}

-3. Specify that the backend (nginx) is listening on port `8080`, by adding the `backend default` directive:
+3. Specify that the backend (NGINX) is listening on port `8080`, by adding the `backend default` directive:

     {{< file-excerpt "/etc/varnish/custom.vcl" conf >}}
 backend default {